flarum/docs/guide/admin/forumtitle.md

 ![Administration Link Screenshot](687474703a2f2f692e696d6775722e636f6d2f575a315a6a78392e676966.gif)

-Once you are in the Administration Panel, you'll see some navigation tabs flowing down the left hand side, click on **Basics** to reveal the configuration page to the right hand side.
+Once you are in the Administration Panel, you'll see some navigation tabs flowing down the left-hand side, click on **Basics** to reveal the configuration page to the right-hand side.

 ![Basics Screenshot](687474703a2f2f692e696d6775722e636f6d2f5a4d6767745a472e706e67.png)